-Thou shalt put the mercy seat above on the ark; and in the ark thou shalt put the testimony that I shall give thee.
-There I will meet with thee, and I will commune with thee from above the mercy seat, from between the two cherubims which are on the ark of the testimony, of all things which I will give thee in commandment to the children of Israel.
-(Exodus 25:21,22).
+“And there I will meet with you, and I will speak with you from above the mercy seat, from between the two cherubim which are on the ark of the Testimony, about everything which I will give you in commandment to the children of Israel.
+(Exodus 25:21,22)

-Some of the verses in the New Testament writings teach us how the fulfillment of the Mercy Seat is wrought in the lives of individuals.
+Some of the verses in the New Testament writings teach us how the fulfillment of the Mercy Seat is prepared in the lives of individuals.

 When the Christian believer becomes the fulfillment of the Ark of the Testimony by sharing continually in Christ’s death and the power of His resurrection life; by experiencing the continual impartation of the body and blood of the living Lord Jesus Christ; and by being transformed in character into Christ’s moral image; he then is ready for the fulfillment of the Mercy Seat, God Himself, to crown his personality.

-Carefully notice the following expressions of Christ: "He [the Christian] will keep my words."
-"My Father will love him."
-"We will come unto him and make our abode with him."
+Carefully notice the following expressions of Christ: “He [the Christian] will keep my words.”
+“My Father will love him.”
+“We will come to him and make our home with him.”

 This is the coming of the Mercy Seat, the Godhead, into the life of the victorious Christian in the same manner in which God dwells in Christ.
 Such is the tenor of several passages of the new-covenant writings, both in the Gospels and in the Epistles.
 The seventeenth chapter of John probably is the best example of such passages.